The Answer is Fun!

 Just inside the Park beside Stroller, Locker and Wheelchair Rental at the Front Gate

-Please refer to our Park Map for exact locations of ATMs.
+Please refer to our mobile app for the exact locations of ATMs.

 Am I permitted to bring my own food and beverages into the Park?